The following resolutions of paradoxes deserve to be better known. (All of these paradoxes are resolved; you don’t need to worry about them any more.)

-The Liar Paradox was resolved in Semantic Paradoxes as Equations by Lan Wen, The Mathematical Intelligencer, vol. 23, issue 1, December 2001, pp. 43–48.
-Wen showed how to take any system of boolean equations that doesn’t have a solution and create a corresponding semantic paradox.
-He presents the Three Cards Paradox:
+The key to resolving the Liar Paradox is in Semantic Paradoxes as Equations by Lan Wen, The Mathematical Intelligencer, vol. 23, issue 1, December 2001, pp. 43–48.
+Lan Wen showed how to take any system of boolean equations that doesn’t have a solution and create a corresponding semantic paradox.
+He presents the following paradox:

 Two members of a criminal gang are arrested and imprisoned.
 Each prisoner is in solitary confinement with no means of communicating with the other.
 The prosecutors lack sufficient evidence to convict the pair on the principal charge.
 They hope to get both sentenced to a year in prison on a lesser charge.
 Simultaneously, the prosecutors offer each prisoner a bargain.
 Each prisoner is given the opportunity either to betray the other by testifying that the other committed the crime or to cooperate with the other by remaining silent.
 The offer is:

-The Prisoner’s Dilemma was resolved by Douglas Hofstadter.
 If both prisoners are rational, then they should not choose the Nash equilibrium.
-Because the situation is symmetric and because both prisoners are rational, whichever strategy prisoner A decides is best, prisoner B will also decide is best.
+Because the situation is symmetrical and because both prisoners are rational, whichever strategy prisoner A decides is best, prisoner B will also decide is best.
 Since both remaining silent is better than both betraying, each should decide to remain silent.
-The Nash equilibrium is not relevant because it considers situations that are impossible if both prisoners are rational (i.e., one prisoner remaining silent and the other betraying).
+The Nash equilibrium is not relevant because it considers situations that are impossible if both prisoners are rational (i.e., the situations where one prisoner remains silent and the other betrays).

-The being claims that he is able to predict what any human being will decide to do.
-If he predicted you would take only the closed box, then he placed a million dollars in it.
-But if he predicted you would take both boxes, he left the closed box empty.
-Furthermore, he has run this experiment with 999 people before, and has been right every time.
+The being claims that they are able to predict what any human being will decide to do.
+If they predicted that you would take only the closed box, then they placed a million dollars in it.
+But, if they predicted that you would take both boxes, they left the closed box empty.
+Furthermore, they have run this experiment with 999 people before, and have been right every time.

 What do you do?

 This is a paradox because there seem to be good arguments for both options.
-Considering the being accuracy in the past, the odds are that he/she will be right again, so you should take only the closed box.
+Considering the being’s accuracy in the past, the odds are that they will be right again, so you should take only the closed box.
 On the other hand, the money is already in the box, so you might as well take both.

-This is basically just the Prisoner’s Dilemma again, but dressed up on one side to try to make the player think it very likely that both he and the being will choose the same strategy and on the other side to try to bring causality into it.
-Douglas Hofstadter’s resolution of the Prisoner’s Dilemma also resolves Newcomb’s Paradox.
-(I'm not sure if I read this resolution somewhere or thought of it myself.
-Let me know if you see it somewhere.)
+This is basically just the Prisoner’s Dilemma again, but dressed up on one side to try to make the player think it very likely that both they and the being will choose the same strategy and on the other side to try to bring causality into it.
+The resolution of Newcomb’s Paradox is the same as the resolution of the Prisoner’s Dilemma.

 Is it rational to vote?
 The chance of one vote affecting the election is small, so one could argue that it isn’t worth the trouble to vote.
 But people do vote.

 There are counter arguments that say that it is rational to vote.
 See Voting as a rational choice: why and how people vote to improve the well-being of others by Aaron Edlin, Andrew Gelman, and Noah Kaplan, Rationality and Society, 2007, vol 19(3), pages 293–314.
 They argue that you should consider the benefit not just to the voter, but to the country.
-Also see posts on Andrew Gelman’s blog here and here.
-While some people may use this reasoning to justify voting, I want to suggest a rationale that is rational and probably closer to the way that most people think.
+Also see posts on Andrew Gelman’s blog here, here, and here.
+While some people may use this reasoning to justify voting, it is not a correct resolution to the paradox.
+Its mistake is that it uses the wrong alternatives in the cost-benefit analysis.

-On Sunday evening a judge tells a condemned prisoner that he will be awakened and hanged on the morning of one of the following five days.
+On Sunday evening a judge tells a condemned prisoner that they will be awakened and hanged on the morning of one of the following five days.
 The judge says that it will happen unexpectedly, i.e., the prisoner will be uncertain about when the hanging will occur until the moment the attendants arrive.
-But the prisoner’s attorney convinces him that no such hanging is possible.
-The first step in the attorney’s argument is to eliminate Friday as execution day: If the judge sets Friday as the morning of the hanging, the prisoner will know it on Thursday because he is still alive and realizes that tomorrow is the final day of the execution period.
-Friday is ruled out.
+But the prisoner’s attorney convinces the prisoner that no such hanging is possible.
+The first step in the attorney’s argument is to eliminate Friday as execution day: If the judge sets Friday as the morning of the hanging, the prisoner will know it on Thursday because they are still alive and realize that tomorrow is the final day of the execution period.
+So, Friday is ruled out.
 But then, by the process of elimination, so are Thursday, Wednesday, Tuesday, and Monday.
-Of course, on Wednesday, the prisoner is hauled out of bed, much to his surprise, and hanged.
+Of course, on Wednesday, the prisoner is hauled out of bed, much to their surprise, and hanged.

 Resolutions of paradoxes should (usually) be short.
 If you need a whole book to explain your resolution, then it probably is not the correct resolution.